sassoftware/viya4-iac-azure/docs/user/TestingPhilosophy.md

 ### Integration Testing

 The integration tests are designed to thoroughly verify the code base using `terraform apply`.
-The tests are intended to validate that the cloud provider is going to create the resources we're telling it to create through Terraform.
+The tests are intended to validate that the cloud provider creates the expected resources.
 Unlike the unit tests, these tests provision resources through the cloud provider.
 Careful consideration is required to avoid unnecessary infrastructure costs.
-The integration test framework is designed to optimize resource utilization and reduce associated costs by enabling multiple test cases to run against a single provisioned resource, provided the test cases are compatible with the resource’s configuration and state.
-Because the integration tests take more time and incur costs, they will not run as frequently as the unit tests but will still run on a regular basis.
+The integration test framework is designed to optimize resource utilization and reduce associated costs by enabling multiple test cases to run against a single provisioned resource group, provided the test cases are compatible with the resource’s configuration and state.

 ### Integration Testing Structure

 The integration tests are also written as [table-driven tests](https://go.dev/wiki/TableDrivenTests) so that they are easier to read, understand, and expand.
 The tests are divided into two packages, [defaultapply](../../test/defaultapply) and [nondefaultapply](../../test/nondefaultapply).

-The test package defaultapply validates that the default plan values and configurations match what the cloud provider provisions.
-The test package nondefaultapply validates that the non default plan values and configurations match what the cloud provider provisions.
-This level of integration testing ensures the cloud provider is properly and correctly creating the resources we tell it to create via Terraform.
+The test package defaultapply validates that the provisioned resources match the default configuration values.
+The test package nondefaultapply validates that, when given non-default input configuration values, the provisioned resources match the input configuration values.
+This level of integration testing ensures the cloud provider is correctly creating the resources via Terraform.

 ### Resource Management